Rubberduckycooly/RSDK/README.md

-# RSDK reverse and tools
+# RSDK Animation Editor and (OLD) animation libraries

 # Original ReadME Section

-This is a repository where I am hosting tools and reverse engineering notes from RSDK (Retro-SDK) development kit developed by Christian Whitehead.
+This is a repository where I am hosting tools and reverse engineering notes from RSDK (Retro Software Development Kit) developed by Christian Whitehead.

 RSDK has 5 versions:
 * RSDKvRS: Retro Sonic